Here’s your back to school shopping list of Dollar Tree teacher supplies including what TO purchase and what to stay away from!

 7. Tissue Paper- I never buy tissue paper ANYWHERE except the Dollar Tree…even for my home use!
 I love the variety of colors and the price is amazing!
 My favorite is when the dollar store offers pre-cut tissue paper squares in packets.
 They’re about 2 inches square and are perfect for crafts.
 I’ll confess I wipe out the display when these come along!!

-- Decorative Tape- I was so excited the other day when I noticed that my local dollar store had decorative tape.
+- Decorative Tape- I was so excited one day when I noticed that my local dollar store had decorative tape.
 I bought SEVERAL rolls because I use Washi tape for EVERYTHING.
 This was a big BUMMER.
 In fact, it went straight in the trash.
 It feels more like dried up masking tape…kinda crunchy, not very sticky, almost brittle.
 I was heartbroken and will be buying REAL washi tape from now on!

 2. Pencils- I know it’s tempting because, darn it, they come in so many cute designs and bright colors.
 But I can’t in good conscience suggest that you buy pencils from the dollar store.
 When you sharpen them, the paper cover just peels right off…and continues to peel in annoying ripples.
 Stick with quality #2 pencils.
 Ticonderoga are my personal favorites and they are now available in rainbow colors! (affiliate link)